Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 2/README.md

 Remade and organised all of the css files into a more consistant style and removed duplicates Made cover image on home page scale with the size of the window Added media query to resize content on home page
+Added on hover to nav bar to change color when you hover over a link

 #### JS